Uzbekistan Super League: Sponsorship

 From 1992 to 2017, the Uzbekistan Super League had no title sponsorship rights with any companies.
 Only starting from 2018 Uzbekistan Super League have got title League sponsor.
-On 4 April 2018 Uzbekistan Football Association vice-president Umid Akhmadjonov and IBT, the official PepsiCo bottler, reached agreement that PepsiCo became official League sponsor for 2018 season.
+On 4 April 2018 Uzbekistan Football Association vice-president Umid Akhmadjonov and IBT, the official PepsiCo bottler, reached an agreement that PepsiCo would become the official League sponsor for the 2018 season.